 Figure 1.
-Peaks and Valleys of Property Values at Rail Stations in relation to the CBD commuter railway stations over light and heavy railway.
-The positive effects of proximity to rail transit, however, were limited to homes located within a one-half mile radius of stations.
-Even announcements of improvements that will shorten and ease commutes have resulted, historically, in high-valued housing developments - in comparison to new developments located a distance from these opportunities.
+Peaks and Valleys of Property Values at Rail Stations in relation to the CBD ease commutes have resulted, historically, in high-valued housing developments - in comparison to new developments located a distance from these opportunities.
 Additionally, development sites near rail stations have tended to draw a higher density of development, resulting in a higher value or rent for these homes.